CtrlK

 Actionability

-Provides fully executable TypeScript code with typed interfaces, concrete API endpoints, and copy-paste ready curl commands.
-Each step has specific, runnable code with real endpoint paths and query parameters.
+Provides fully executable TypeScript code with typed interfaces, concrete API endpoints, and a curl alternative for quick testing.
+The code is copy-paste ready with real endpoint paths, query parameters, and HTTP methods clearly specified.

 3 / 3